theosanderson/OTWebControl/README.md

 ## Usage

 You should now be able to access a basic web server at `http://[YOUR ROBOT IP]`.
-If you click the Launch web control you should be presented with a menu of commands to run (this is hosted at `http://[YOUR ROBOT IP]:82`).
+If you click `Launch web control` you should be presented with a menu of commands to run (this is hosted at `http://[YOUR ROBOT IP]:82`).

 To add commands to this menu simply create python files in the `commands` directory.
 These should follow the syntax for [Advanced Control](https://docs.opentrons.com/v2/new_advanced_running.html).
 Have a look at the `home.py` script for an example.
 The easiest way to edit these scripts is from the Jupyter browser (find the commands directory there).
 Anything you put in the `web` directory can be accessed at the web server, which could be for example a set of values from a digital scale, or images from the webcam.